ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 watch is not a stage but a **mechanism**: the client sends a picture loss indication, and a keyframe is supposed to come back.
-It is Pipeline Disruption rather than Perceived Quality, and the reason is precise — **it does not say the picture is bad.** `frozen-video-track` says that.
+It is Pipeline Disruption rather than Perceived Quality, and the reason is precise — **it does not say the picture is bad.** `video-flow-disrupted` says that.
 This says the mechanism that exists to *fix* a bad picture has stopped working (`video-recovery-failed`), which is a locatable break with a different owner: an SFU operator rather than a user-facing indicator.